 Ways to reduce waste and/or avoid reprinting place cards

 Consider opting for using neutral colours.
-I say this because if your wedding gets rescheduled to fall into a different season and you decide that you want to change the colour scheme depending on your choice your place cards might not compliment the overall look anymore.
+If your event gets rescheduled to fall in a different season and you decide that you want to change the colour scheme, your place cards might not compliment the overall look anymore.

 Think about whether you need place cards at all.
 If you've significantly reduced guests numbers you may want to consider letting them sit where they like on their table.